 Almost all organisations emit carbon dioxide as the result of using a source of energy derived from the burning of fossil fuels — to travel, operate equipment or heat and light premises.
 There has been international debate, however, on whether carbon dioxide emissions really are resulting in major changes to global weather, including unusual storms and fluctuating temperature patterns.

-An independent Committee on climate change will be established to advise the UK Government and report to Parliament on progress in achieving the target, taking account of a range of influencing factors.
+An independent Committee on climate change advises the UK Government and reports to Parliament on progress in achieving the target, taking account of a range of influencing factors.

 The Bill provides for the UK Government to carry out regular risk assessments of the impact of climate change and to operate a programme for dealing with the risks identified.
 It also contains powers for the UK Government to require public bodies and statutory undertakers — such as electricity companies — to draw up plans to deal with the impact of climate change.